-2 Whether an exception for the life of the mother would entail a denial of equal protection would depend upon the scope of that exception.
+5 Whether an exception for the life of the mother would entail a denial of equal protection would depend upon the scope of that exception.
 There is a grave moral and legal difference between, on the one hand, allowing a physician to remove an ectopic pregnancy or cancerous uterus from a pregnant woman, with the death of her unborn child occurring as an unintended effect of that necessary operation, and, on the other hand, giving permission for the direct, intentional killing of the unborn child whenever such is claimed to be necessary to save the mother's life.

-to comply with it.
+The total exemption of the pregnant woman herself from the scope of criminal prohibitions against abortion would, like total parental immunity from prosecution for serious child abuse, be unconstitutional.
+But cf. Gorby, supra note 1, at 20 (lenient treatment of women who abort and reduced levels government fails to comply with it.
 In Brown v.
 Board of Education, 347 U.S. 483 (1954) (Brown I), for example, it would have been outrageous to suggest that the long history and widespread practice of segregated public education meant that black people were not persons.
 On the contrary, this segregation represented a constitutional violation.

 Similarly, the denial of equal statutory treatment to unborn children does not support a categorical denial of constitutional protection to such children.
 As the Court emphasized in Brown v.
-Board of Education, 349 U.S. 294, 300 (1955) (Brown II), "the vitality of these constitutional principles cannot be allowed to yield simply because of disagreement with them."
-If the state in fact is denying due process or equal protection to a class of humans, the remedy is to declare the discrimination unconstitutional, not to deny the personhood of the victimized class.
-To hold otherwise would be to deny the possibility of unconstitutional action by states, and to turn civil rights litigation upside down.
+Board of Education, 349 U.S. 294, 300 (1955) (Brown II), "the vitality of . . . constitutional principles cannot be allowed to yield simply because of disagreement with them."
+If the state or federal government in fact denies due process or equal protection to a class of humans, the remedy is to declare the discrimination unconstitutional, not to deny that members of the victimized class are persons.
+To hold otherwise would be to deny the possibility of unconstitutional action by government, and to turn civil rights litigation upside down.